 The majority of projects funded by CDBG or HOME dollars do not exceed the threshold for Section 3 requirements.
 However, language is included in each contract regarding Section 3 requirements, and contractors are encouraged to provide job training and employment opportunities to lower income residents should an opportunity arise during the course of construction on a project.
-The City continues to encourage Minority and Women Owned Business Enterprises to participate and bid on federally funded projects through bid or procurement advertisements, and direct mailings.
+The City plans to develop a policy to encourage minority and women owned business enterprises to participate and bid on federally funded projects through bid or procurement advertisements, and direct mailings.